manuelbassani/teched2025-XP264/exercises/exT2/README.md

 ## Exercise T2.3 Create a _static_ Destination Custom Resource

 In the home page of the Namespace of your choice, you can see Connectivity section, and under it you find Destination CR.
-Latter are used to formally expose and reference the destinations - either statically via dedicated or _static_ CRs or dynamically via _dynamic (gateway) CR.
+Latter are used to formally expose and reference the destinations - either statically via dedicated or _static_ CRs or dynamically via _dynamic_ (gateway) CR.

-1. Click here to create a new Destination CR
+1. Click here to create a new _static_ Destination CR
 <br>![](/exercises/exT2/images/T2_03_01.png)

 2. The actual Destination CR creation.
 In this example, the Destination CR is a _static_ one used to reference a specific destination that is accessible in the context of the account in use by Transparent Proxy based on the applied configuration.